WMFO/Rivendell-Metadata/README.md

 database.
 It is recommended you use an account with read-only access and no access to other databases.

+A Makefile is provided to install the php into the htdocs directory because keeping files there under source control is a real pain.
+We reccomend you clone the repo into a subdirectory of the admin's home folder.

 WMFO is open to collaborating with the Rivendell community on this project.

 Changelog